yoctoproject/poky/documentation/ref-manual/variables.rst

       toolchain.
 You can use ``meta-sourcery`` as a template for adding support for other external toolchains.

+   :term:`TC_CXX_RUNTIME`
+      Specifies the C/C++ STL and runtime variant to use during the build process.
+Default value is 'gnu'

+      You can select "gnu", "llvm", or "android".

    :term:`TEMPLATECONF`
       Specifies the directory used by the build system to find templates from which to build the ``bblayers.conf`` and ``local.conf`` files.